Table of Contents

 - Chest pain

-It is recommended that people living with HIV get screened for TB using a skin, blood, or sputum test.
+It is recommended that people living with HIV get screened for TB using a skin or blood test.
 The skin test is called a TST (tuberculin skin test) or PPD (purified protein derivative; this is the substance used to do the test).
 A small amount of "tuberculin" (a TB protein) is injected under the skin of the arm, and the test is checked or "read" two to three days later by a health care worker who looks at the spot on the arm and measures any swelling.
 The test is positive if the area develops a hard swelling under the skin that is bigger than 5mm (5mm is a little smaller than a standard pencil eraser).

 For people who are suspected of having active TB because they have symptoms, providers will often suggest a TB test called the Xpert MTB/RIF test.
 This test uses sputum (mucus or phlegm you cough up from your lungs) and takes less than three hours to give results.
 It tests for the genetic material of TB (TB’s DNA) and for resistance to rifampin (a drug used to treat TB; see more below) at the same time.